 Jordan dreamed of finding a career that would allow her to excel using her skills and talents.
 Though her dream is one shared by many, Jordan is a person living with autism spectrum disorder (ASD).
 Stereotypes, the misperceptions of others, and some challenges associated with autism can make it hard for some individuals with ASD to find a job, let alone a establish career.

-This is a post by Kimberlee Rutan McCafferty, mother to two sons on the autism spectrum and an Autism Family Partner at the Children’s Hospital of Philadelphia (CHOP).
-CHOP is an Autism Speaks Autism Treatment Network site.
-Kim is also the author of a blog about her two children with autism at autismmommytherapist.wordpress.com.
+This is a post by Kimberlee Rutan McCafferty, mother to two sons on the autism spectrum.
+Kim also has a blog about her family.

 Eleven years ago this month my beautiful boy Zachary was born, my second son, little brother to his autistic sibling.
 He was the easiest baby, reveling in sharing his delight with the world, walking early, babbling incessantly

 Kristen Jeter is a stay at home mom, with a degree in child learning and development and a mom to 4 year old twins on the spectrum.